GeKorm/Snoo2/README.md

 Snoo2
 =====

-Snoo game for reddit in HTML canvas
+Snoo game for reddit in HTML5 canvas